hng/BiomolecularStructures.jl/docs/modeller.md

 name: The name of the script (minus the extension).
 Possible values: "align2d", "build_profile", "compare", "evaluate_model", "model-single", "plot_profiles".

-These scripts are based on the basic example scripts from Tutorial on the MODELLER website.
+These scripts are based on the basic example scripts from  the [tutorial](https://salilab.org/modeller/tutorial/basic.html) on the MODELLER website.
 Scripts are generated in the current working directory.
 You can find all scripts that can be generated in `src/MODELLER/modeller-basic-example-julia`.

 **Example:**